mmonteiroc/addesso-backend/Readme.md

 # ADDESSO - BACKEND 🖥

-_Open source project for a web application that allows have an amazing control for the tickets and helpdesk in the company._
+_Open source project for a web application that allows have an amazing control for the issues of a company.
+Can be used in a company so the helpdesk works with the users issues or can be for issues tracking for a website p.e._

 ### Pre-requirements 📋